-• • WORDS MEANING Long Time Sickness All the different types of disabilities that Aboriginal people have.
+WORDS MEANING Long Time Sickness All the different types of disabilities that Aboriginal people have.
 Your Idea The big picture/plan that you have about getting the help and support you to live the life you want.
 Big Boss Mob NDIS Funding Bodies /Local Area Coordinator or Community Connector.
 Proper Help To get the right help and support that you need.
 Get professional people involved.
 Cook your Tucker Prepare and cook your meals.
 To cook the right food to fit your disability.
 Right Stuff You Need The right equipment for your disability, like wheelchair, walker, porta toilet.
 Yarn Talking and discussing issues.
 Putting all your thoughts together.
 Find out everything Get ALL your details and information about you from Doctors, Medical service and Centrelink.
-Finished yarning Complete or finalised plans.
+Finished yarning Complete or finalized plans.
 Putting all you talked about in your plan.
 Agreed On When your plan has been approved, and all involved agreed it's the right plan for you.
-Helping Hand Getting support from people e.g. Support Workers, Doctors, Occupational Therapy and other Professionals.
+Helping Hand When your plan has been approved, and all involved agreed it's the right plan for you.
 Relations Could be immediate and extended family, kinship /skin group or traditional owners from your area.
 Countrymen People, family, Aboriginal people in general, skin/kinship group and traditional owners.
 Mob Children, immediate family, extended family, kinship /skin group, your tribe or language group.
 Bogey To have a wash, shower or bath, washing all of your body.
 Stop in Country Stay on your traditional land, homeland or nearby area linked to your family group.
 Proper Hard Finding everything too hard to: understand, talk and discuss issues with/to non-indigenous people.